 With Safari open on your iPhone or iPad, tap the Tabs button on the bottom right corner.

-Now to search through your tabs, slide down on that tabs screen and you’ll see a search box appear at the top.
-Type if your search word or phrase and all tabs not containing it will disappear, leaving the one or more that apply.
+Now to search through your tabs, slide down on that tabs screen, and you’ll see a search box appear at the top.
+Type in your search word or phrase, and all tabs not containing it will disappear, leaving the one or more that apply.

 You’ll notice as you begin typing that the results will start to narrow down immediately.
 So, in many cases, you won’t even have to type the complete word or phrase you’re looking for.
 When you see the site or page you want, tap it, and you’re set.